franceschini-f/local_temperature_uncertainty/README.md

 # Local Temperature Uncertainty Indexes

-This repository contains R scripts to form the indexes of local temperature uncertainty studied in Cavaliere et al. (2025). or a set of **custom financial indexes** created using publicly available market data.
-These indexes are designed to capture key market features and are made freely available for public and academic use.
+This repository accompanies the Technical Report "Local Physical Climate Uncertainty" by Giuseppe Cavaliere, Luca Fanelli and Fabio Franceschini.
+It contains R scripts to form the indexes of local temperature uncertainty therein studied.
+These indexes are designed to measure temperature uncertainty at monthly horizons and high spatial resolution, and are freely available for academic and public use.

 ---